rbonick/rbonick.github.io/_posts/portfolio/2016-03-01-ellenseas.md

 ---
 [ellenseas]: https://ellenseas.com/

-### [ellenseas]

-Built [ellenseas], a fashion e-commerce and reselling store, from scratch after seeing the success of similar sites.
+Created [ellenseas], a fashion e-commerce and reselling store, from scratch after seeing the success of similar sites.

 The site is built on [Ruby on Rails](http://rubyonrails.org/), and uses [Bootstrap](http://getbootstrap.com/) as its CSS framework.